Climbing Profession Ladder

 Sabotage the work of others

 Does your team has a plenty of rising stars you need to get down to go ahead?
 The best way to do this is through criticism of their work and contribution.
-You need to be smart and creative enough to know which buttons to push to convince the boss that their work is faulty, unprofessional or – you name it.
+You need to be smart and creative enough to know which buttons to push to convince the director that their performance is faulty, unprofessional or – you name it.
 Moreover, it’s risky as those people might find out about your spoiling their image.

 Lie about your positive traits

 Want to enter a management role but your current employer doesn’t offer such opportunity?
-Keep in mind that it’s possible – all you need to do is highlight your leadership capabilities and make changes into your resume to look like someone who is able to drive others, not just do the work assigned.
+Keep in mind that it’s possible – all you need to do is highlight your leadership capabilities and make changes into your vita to look like someone who is able to drive others, not just do the work assigned.

 Need some interview guidance?
 Check our blog and learn which questions to ask employer during interview.